Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 BUILT_UP_AREA_LIT_BUFFER                        Number     100       The buffer distance around built-up land-use areas to be used for lighting of
                                                                      streets.
-The number is chosen pretty large such that as many building zone clusters as possible are connected. also it is not unusual that the lighting of streets starts a bit outside of a built-up area.
+The number is chosen pretty large such that as many building zone clusters as possible are connected.
+Also it is not unusual that the lighting of streets starts a bit outside of a built-up area.
 BUILT_UP_AREA_LIT_HOLES_MIN_AREA                Number     100000    The minimum area in square metres a hole in a LIT_BUFFER needs to have to be
                                                                      not lit.
 In general this can be quite a large value and larger than e.g.